antronerds/r2-training-courses/docs/MSCADN_interim_course_R2.md

 ---------

 - Also try the other <span style="color: deepskyblue">**blue H**</span>.

-The genes of the KEGG pathway that you clicked on are shown in a heatmap on the vertical axis.
-The samples of the dataset or on the horizontal axis and their expression values are shown in  colors in the cells.<br>
+The heatmap visualization produces a grid in which the samples are placed horizontally, and the genes from the KEGG gene set that you clicked on are placed vertically.
+One little colored square represents the expression value (transformed into a z-score) of the respective sample for the respective gene.
+A high z-score is here colored in red, a low z-score in blue, as you can see from the color bar underneath the heatmap.
+This way we can see which samples show relative low expression of the gene and which ones a relative high expression of the gene.
+You can see from the colorscheme which samples show relative low expression of the gene and which ones a relative high expression of the gene.
+You can also see that samples group together that show similar expression for certain genes.
+A hierarchical clustering algorithm looks at the z-score profiles of the samples and calculates which samples show similar profiles.
+The heatmap is reordered, such that the samples that show similar expression profiles cluster together and the ones that show different expression are positioned further away from each other.
-The genes as well as the samples are ordered by an unsupervised, hierarchical clustering algorithm based on their expression values for this gene set.
-For additional information, R2 shows the available annotation above the heatmap.
-Look at the high vs low expression groups, and their values of the inss and mycn_amp annotation above the graph.
+The same holds true for the genes.
+The clustering algorithm shows the genes together that show similar behavior in the cells.

+- Look at the high vs low expression groups, and their values of the inss and mycn_amp annotation above the graph.
+See if the clusters that you find in the heatmap correspond to these tracks.